zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 William is surprised the teachers were going to put  his daughter into a remedial class.
 He says, “My daughter is getting poor grades  because she’s bored in school.”
 “Poor grades” would be not very good grade s, bad grades.
 He says that his daughter is just bored – that’s why she doesn’t  do well in school.
 Yeah, I’m sure that’s the reason.
 “She tunes out,” William sa ys.
 “To tune (tune) out” means to stop paying attention, to ignore what is happeni ng around you and instead think of something else.

 William claims, “She’d be coasting in her classes i f the teachers would just challenge her.”
-“To be coasting” (coasting) means t o be doing something very well without even trying, without having to work ve ry hard.
+“To be coasting” (coasting) means to be doing something very well without even trying, without having to work ve ry hard.
 He thinks the teachers need “to challenge” (challenge) his daughter.
 “To c hallenge” a student in class here would refer to making the student work harder by giving the student something more difficult.
-William thinks that if hi s daughter’s teachers gave her things that were more difficult, she would pay atte ntion and do better in school.
+William thinks that if his daughter’s teachers gave her things that were more difficult, she would pay atte ntion and do better in school.

 Jeannie says, “Are you sure that’s the problem?
 My son was considered low- achieving in the lower grades, but since starting h igh school, he’s doing a lot better.”
 “To be low-achieving” means to not be perf orming very well in school, to be getting bad grades in school.
 “Lower grades” her e means elementary school, when a child is, say, ages six through 10 or so.